California 5th-grade parents upset over camp sleeping arrangements; school investigating - NewsBreak

 The parents said they are not accusing anyone of a crime, but they are upset that the school district did not let them know about the camp policy.

 A spokesperson for the school district told KTLA that all complaints and concerns will be taken seriously.
-The district has also launched an investigation.Woman, 71, fatally mauled by dog at Florida animal shelter
+The district has also launched an investigation.FOX4 Newsletters: Sign up to get news updates sent to your inbox

 Parents now say they just want others to be informed of the policy so that they can make decisions for their own families.